michyjz/michyjz.github.io/README.md

 # Tutoring
 I tutor CS and math for middle and high school students, so if you're interested for a private session let me know!

-I'm available for both online and in-person tutoring (Bay Area only).
+I'm available for online and in-person (Bay Area only).
 I charge $25 per hour but prices are negotiable.

 # Projects
 Once I start working on some projects, I'll post them here.